-Clinical Interventions does not include generic medicine substitution, routine prescription-related counselling, CMI provision or QUM activities conducted during a HMR, RMMR, MedsCheck or Diabetes MedsCheck.
+It does not include generic medicine substitution, routine prescription-related counselling, provision of emergency supply medicine under State or Territory law, CMI provision or professional activities directed towards improving QUM undertaken during HMR, RMMR, MedsCheck or Diabetes MedsCheck services.

-To be eligible to receive incentive payments for the Clinical Intervention Programme, a community pharmacy must:
+To be eligible to receive incentive payments for the Clinical Intervention Program, a community pharmacy must:

 - be a Section 90 Pharmacy;

 - be accredited by an approved Pharmacy Accreditation Program such as the Quality Care Pharmacy Program (QCPP);

 - agree to publicly display and comply with the Community Pharmacy Service Charter and Customer Service Statement;